Yorkshire Terrier, a.k.a. Yorkie

 Adopt, Don’t Buy

-If you consider getting a Yorkshire terrier, please try adoption resources first.
-See Pets Adviser’s pet adoption page.
+If you consider getting a Yorkshire Terrier, please try adoption resources first.
+See Petful’s pet adoption page.
 You can also check with rescue groups and breeders.
 Ensure that the breeder is reputable.

 - Breed Information: American Kennel Club (AKC)